serafinmaciej/ScalaConsultants.github.io/_posts/2014-06-09-sbt-process-runner.markdown

 ```scala
 def processBuilder: ProcessBuilder
 ```
 defines how process should be started.
-For that you can use very convenient [scala.sys.process](http://scala-lang.org/api/2.10.4/index.html#scala.sys.process.package) API.
+For that you can use a very convenient [scala.sys.process](http://scala-lang.org/api/2.10.4/index.html#scala.sys.process.package) API.
 ```scala
 def isStarted: Boolean
 ```
-Many proccesses need much time to start.
-The method above is periodically ran by a plugin to check whether process is up and running.
+Many processes need a lot of time to start.
+The method above is periodically run by a plugin to check whether the process is up and running.
 The easiest implementation is just:
 ```scala
 override def isStarted: Boolean = true
 ```
-but you can also check for existence of a PID file
+but you can also check for the existence of a PID file
 ```scala
 override def isStarted: Boolean = {
   import java.nio.file._